CCCoalition-IE PAC

 This November, help us create a diverse panel of City Council members who can represent the holistic interests of their residents- regardless of how many years they have called Cambridge home.
 The wellbeing of our neighbors should come before the interests of international, for-profit developers.
 In creating a more sustainable environment, realistic affordable housing options, and better public services, we cannot idealistically ignore the long term repercussions of our decisions day.
 Join our fight to end Band-Aid solutions for the core issues facing Cambridge and help us put into place long term strategies that addresses expansion.

-Cambridge Citizens’ Coalition (CCC) is a nonprofit organization comprised of residents from every part of Cambridge.
+CCC-IE is a nonprofit organization comprised of residents from every part of Cambridge.
 Our research based methodology will ensure that future development sustains the health of the entire community rather than lining the pockets of developers and creating unaffordable housing solutions to those that need it the most.

 We need to respect all that is best about Cambridge: the welcoming atmosphere for diverse communities, the human scale, the spirit of innovation, and the unique historical qualities of every neighborhood.
-The Cambridge Citizens Coalition welcomes all Cambridge residents.
+The group welcomes all Cambridge residents.
 To protect the special qualities of a city we all cherish, we must have new voices of reason and balance on the City Council.
 Visit our voting section to find out how to get involved.

 Environment